Captain Wayne Byerley

 Traffic Collision Review Board

-Meets quarterly to review all traffic collisions involving Department vehicles that cause damage, injury or death,
+Meets quarterly to review all traffic collisions involving Department vehicles which cause damage, injury or death,